finbourne/lusid-sdk-java/sdk/docs/ChartOfAccountsApi.md

         String accountCode = "accountCode_example"; // String | The code of the Account.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the Account properties.
 Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Account definition.
 Defaults to returning the latest version of the Account definition if not specified.
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Account' domain to decorate onto the Account.
 These must take the format {domain}/{scope}/{code}, for example 'Account/Manager/Id'.
-If not provided will return all the entitled properties for that Account. try {
+If no properties are specified, then no properties will be returned. try {
             // uncomment the below to set overrides at the request level
             // Account result = apiInstance.getAccount(scope, code, accountCode, effectiveAt, asAt, propertyKeys).execute(opts);